stormql/garg/Readme.md

 });
 ```

-Be sure and add this line of code to your .gitignore file
+Be sure and add this line of code to your .gitignore file so that your
+github auth token does not get checked into Github.

 ```
 src/data